samuelcaldas/ninjatrader_docs/support/helpguides/nt8/onrender2-1.md

 - The height / width of the Market Analyzer window changes

-- A user re\-sizes the content area by dragging the splitter between the columns
+- A user re-sizes the content area by dragging the splitter between the columns